 After his directorial debut with The Duellists (1977), Scott transitioned from historical drama to sci-fi/horror.
 It is significant to note that, while Scott did not direct the direct sequels of Alien (1979) (a task given to James Cameron and David Fincher), he did retake the helm when it came time to reboot the series via the prequel films that started with Prometheus (2014).
 With the original director back in control, Alien: Covenant (2017) helped to continue the revitalization of the Alien franchise.
 Of course, with this much experience in directing plots set on alien worlds, it’s no wonder that his adaptation of The Martian (2015) also gained him a nomination for Best Picture.
 Sure, his historical epic, Gladiator (2000), actually won Best Picture, but since he didn’t also produce it, he only received a nomination for Best Director for his efforts.

 On the distant planet of LV-426, the crew of the Nostromo finds themselves the unwitting victims of the greed of their corporate benefactors.
-They soon learn the distress signal from the planet was a trap and now one of their crew has been incapacitated by a face-hugging alien.
-After the alien falls off of its own accord, an alien burst out of the crew member’s chest and runs away to hide in the ship.
-Picking off each member of the squad, one-by-one, the rapidly matured alien is now on course to return to Earth, thanks to the android who was following the orders of the company that employs the Nostromo.
+They soon learn the distress signal from the planet was a trap, and now one of their crew has been incapacitated by a face-hugging alien.
+After the alien falls off of its own accord, the alien bursts out of the crew member’s chest and runs away to hide in the ship.
+Picking off each member of the squad, one-by-one, the rapidly-matured alien is now on course to return to Earth, thanks to the android who was following the orders of the company that employs the Nostromo.
 As the only survivor, Ripley (Sigourney Weaver) arms herself to confront the indestructible beast loose on her ship.
 Few options remain for Ripley as she tries to escape while at the same time destroying the horrific alien.